getredash/redash/docs/misc/backup_restore.rst

     psql -c "grant select on events, queries, dashboards, widgets, visualizations, query_results to redash_reader;" redash

-Create a new query in redash (using re:dash metadata as the data source) to test that everything is working as expected.
+Create a new query in redash (using Re:dash metadata as the data source) to test that everything is working as expected.